njpetersen/cse15l-lab-reports/lab1-Nathaniel_Petersen.md

 This time, an error message appears in the terminal, stating `Hello.java: Not a Directory`.
 As the error message suggests, this error occured because `cd` cannot change the current working directory to anything other than a directory, including java files.

-# Command "ls"
+# Command "ls" - lists out files in a directory
 ## No arguments example:
 ![Image](example4.jpg)

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

 The `ls` command with no arguments is then run.
-The terminal outputs a list containing the
+The terminal then outputs `Hello.class Hello.java README messages`, which is a list of all the files contained in `lecture1`.
+In this case, the `ls` command with no arguments simply lists out all the files stored in the current working directory, ie, `/Users/nathanielpetersen/lecture1`

+There is no additional output to indicate that this behavior is an error.

 ## Path to a directory as argument example: